What is Slow Gaming?

 • Grinding (following the designed loop, just slowly)

-The interesting gray area: is it Slow Gaming if you don’t choose it consciously?
-Sometimes you’re questing and you just… stop.
-Something caught your eye.
-The sunset.
-A sound.
-A building in the distance.
-You didn’t decide to Slow Game.
-You drifted into it.
-We think that counts – the drift is the behavior recognizing itself.
+And is it Slow Gaming if you don’t choose it consciously?
+Sometimes you’re questing and you just stop because something caught your eye like a building in the distance, and you are hooked.
+Or you play with a racing game and you stop and pull over at a random place and just sit there, having a moment.
+You didn’t decide to Slow Game, yet you drifted into it.
+Sure, that counts – the drift is the behavior recognizing itself.

 Some players go further.
-They install mods that remove quest markers.
-They play violent games without killing anyone.
+They install mods that remove quest markers or they play violent games without killing anyone (sometimes super hard to do).
 They use cheats to strip out pressure systems so only the world remains.
-That’s evidence the need for this kind of engagement is strong enough to reshape the game.
+That’s evidence the need for this kind of engagement is strong enough to give it a name and practice it on its own right.

 This Concept is Being Built